 Foods that have been processed such as canned vegetables and fruits, instant rice, or quick-cooking grain cereals, have been stripped of fiber and are not able to retard sudden rises in blood sugar.

 This is why you need to eat foods that are rich in fiber, as well as raw foods, as they're naturally high in fiber.
 They're filling and prevent overeating; plus they have abundant nutrients and enzymes required to maintain health.

 The remarkable thing about insoluble fiber, is that it leaves the digestive system in very nearly the same condition in which it went in, and this is where the benefits of fiber come in.

-Insoluble fiber doesn't dissolve in water but it's incredibly absorbent.
+Insoluble fiber doesn't dissolve in water like soluble fiber but it's incredibly absorbent.

 It can soak up many times its weight in water as it passes through the intestines.
 For example, cellulose in wheat bran absorbs three times its weight in water.

 As a result, it causes stools to become larger, softer and easier to pass, which is why doctors recommend that people with constipation and other digestive complaints eat more insoluble fiber.